gisslab/Public_Economics_F21/README.md

 These are educational exercises in academic peer review:

-- Deshpande and Lockwood (2021) - Practice referee report
+- Deshpande and Lockwood (2021) - Practice referee report, and letter to editor
 - Lachowska et al (2021) - Practice referee report
-- Letter to Editor - Practice editorial correspondence

 ## Format